korotin/jsonpy/README.md

 	// By default timeout is disabled.
 	// Optional.
 	timeout: 5000,

+	// Desired promise library.
+	// May be 'q', 'when', 'jquery', 'internal' or null (which is default value).
+	// If no value is given or desired library is missing first available one will
+	// be used.
+	// Optional.
+	promise: 'internal',

 	// Typical set of callbacks.
 	// Only success callback is required.